-During summer advising, first-year students scoring a 4 or 5 on the AP theory test will be advised into Music Theory II and Aural Learning II.
+During summer advising, first-year students scoring a 4 or 5 on the AP theory test will be advised into Music Theory II and Aural Skills II.

 Remaining first-year students will be advised temporarily into Basic Musicianship (a course for students with limited or no background in music theory).

-On the first day of classes, all sections of Aural Learning I and Basic Musicianship will give a placement exam.
-This placement exam will determine placement in either Music Theory I and Aural Learning I or Basic Musicianship.
+On the first day of classes, all sections of Aural Skills I and Basic Musicianship will give a placement exam.
+This placement exam will determine placement in either Music Theory I and Aural Skills I or Basic Musicianship.